 - Because fewer eggs are retrieved and thus fewer chances for embryos to develop, mini-IVF is less effective than standard IVF.

 - But it can be the better option for certain women, such as those with low ovarian reserve or those who are not comfortable with having frozen embryos.

 - Many women and couples choose mini-IVF because it tends to result in less chance of adverse reactions to the stimulation medications.

 - Mini-IVF is also significantly less expensive than standard IVF (in vitro fertilization) because it requires lower doses of costly medications and fewer office visits.

 Mini-IVF (or minimal stimulation IVF) is an infertility treatment that follows the same overall procedures as standard IVF but uses lower doses of drugs at the beginning of the process to stimulate the woman’s ovaries.
 This results in lower egg production than with standard IVF.
 Mini-IVF is attractive for some women due to the reduced likelihood of a bad reaction to the stimulation medications used, including ovarian hyperstimulation syndrome (OHSS).

-While the goal of standard IVF is to produce from 10-15 eggs for retrieval, mini-IVF produces fewer eggs.
+While the goal of standard IVF is to produce from 10-15 eggs for retrieval, minimal stimulation IVF produces fewer eggs.
 Because of the fewer eggs, there will be fewer embryos developed for implantation.
 This makes min-IVF less effective statistically than standard IV, in which multiple embryos are generally produced.

 Faith and Andrew didn’t want left over embryos from IVF.